erikpaasonen/scripts/libraries/README.md

 Perl Libraries
 ==============

+The libraries are providing the minimum perl elements that will be used for the sample script to run and be executed.
-The following scripts demonstrate the interaction between the Tufin infrastructure and the Tufin API in order to enhance the capabilities of the Tufin Security Suite.
+The following sample scripts demonstrate the interaction between the Tufin infrastructure and the Tufin API in order to enhance the capabilities of the Tufin Security Suite.
+These scripts are provided as sample code for the functionality without any warranty.

 Installation Instructions